You have turned-in this assignment. You can review the lesson and see your previous answers.

 The House of Commons have the final say on most legislation, whereas the House of Lords can suggest amendments but cannot ultimately block laws passed by the House of Commons.

-Hopefully you managed to recognise some differences and were able to explain them in that kind of style end.
+Hopefully you managed to recognize some differences and were able to explain them in that kind of style.

-Any ideas?
-What do we think we wanna see?
-Free and fair elections.
+What do we think we want to see?

-If we're thinking about these things here, what do we think the UK Parliament does to help democracy to function?
-Any ideas?
-Now, Parliament plays a crucial role in democracy by representing the people, making and passing laws, and holding the Government accountable for scrutiny and debate.
+Now Parliament plays a crucial role in democracy by representing the people, making and passing laws, and holding the government accountable for scrutiny and debate.

 Some of the ways it does this is through things like the use of political parties.

-We're gonna have a look at some of these to find out how they truly support the democracy and help it to function.
+We're going to have a look at some of these to find out how they truly support the democracy and help its function.

 We mentioned them briefly earlier when we looked at the House of Commons and the two different sides in the commons.